middleman/middlemanapp.com/source/localizable/basics/blogging.html.markdown

 </ul>
 ```

-Or if you added a `public` flag to your front matter:
+Or if you added a `public` flag to your frontmatter:

 ```erb
 <h1>Public Articles</h1>